mbattey58/cept/README.markdown

 # Ceph client connection examples

 Various examples of how to send REST requests to S3 using only raw URLs + HTTP headers.
+Used to test Ceph, can be used with any S3-compliant server, or any service which uses the AWS header signing algorithm.

 `s3v4_rest.py` is a module implementing a generic interface to `S3/Ceph`, taking care of building the signed request header and generating the REST URLs,